odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 Finally, we need to use a GHA to download the binaries that we uploaded in the previous job.

 Here are a few useful external resources on the subject of creating `.deb` packages.
-They go more into detail about the build process and the required metadata.
+They go into detail about the build process and the required metadata.

 * [Building binary deb packages: a practical guide](https://www.internalpointers.com/post/build-binary-deb-package-practical-guide)
 * [What is the simplest Debian Packaging Guide?](https://askubuntu.com/questions/1345/what-is-the-simplest-debian-packaging-guide)